code-lucidal58/python_inception/oop_1.md

 There are two ways of check the type of an object.
 One way is using the built-in `type` function and checking the output string, or using `isinstance` function.
 This function checks for parent class as well.
 That is why, `isinstance(b, object)` return true, because all classes in Python inherit `object` class.
+Meaning, `object` is the most basic data type.

 ```python
 class Book: